stephenramthun/pcos-norge/README.md

 PCOS-Norge consists of the following apps:

 - `site` - User-facing website hosted at www.pcosnorge.no.
 Built with [NextJS](https://nextjs.org)
-- `admin` - Dashboard for admins of the website.
-Used for managing memberships and other administrative tasks.
-Built with [NextJS](https://nextjs.org).
 - `cms` - Sanity Studio instance for managing content.
 Built with [Sanity](https://www.sanity.io).

 In addition, the following modules contain functionality shared between the apps: